Dissipative phase transitions in $n$-photon driven quantum nonlinear resonators: Semiclassical analysis of the -photon driven resonator

 where $\hat{a}\ket{\alpha(t)} = \alpha(t) \ket{\alpha(t)}$.
 Accordingly, the equation of motion for the rescaled coherent field $\tilde{\alpha}(t)=\braket{\hat{a}} / \sqrt{L}$ leads to a generalized driven-dissipative Gross-Pitaevskii-like equation

 Equation \eqref{lin_sc} is independent of $L$ and the photon number scales as $N=|\alpha|^2\propto L$ confirming that $L\to\infty$ corresponds to a well defined thermodynamic limit with an infinite number of photons.
+The parameter $L$ allows introducing the idea of finite-component phase transitions --- where the thermodynamic limit is replaced by a scaling of the system parameters \cite{CasteelsPRA16,CasteelsPRA17,CasteelsPRA17-2,BartoloPRA16,peng_unified2019,felicetti2020universal,minganti2021liouvillian,HwangPRA18}.
 In general, we expect the semiclassical approximation (\ref{sc}) to be valid and predictive in the $L\to\infty$ limit, and far from the critical points where nonlinear processes inducing quantum fluctuations cannot be neglected.
+This assumption, corroborated by the previously-cited extensive literature corpus, bears resemblance to the mean-field approximation in all-to-all connected two-level systems, where a similar approximation becomes valid in the limit of an infinitely large number of systems \cite{CarolloPRL21,HuybrechtsPRB20}.